google/voice-iot-maker-demo/dialogflow-webhook/2-app-engine/README.md

 **Note**: Included in this bundle is an alias for running a linter on your JS files.
 It'll even auto-fix the non-compliant lines.
 Access it using:

     npm run lint

-## Local settings

-This application assumes that you're keeping your Particle access token and Photon's device ID in a file called `config.js`.
-However, you'll notice that there isn't one included — because you'll need to fill our your own!
-(And, it keeps the sensitive keys out of source control — always a good practice.)

-To start, copy the sample settings file into a new file (in the same directory):

-    cp ./config.sample.js ./config.js

-You can grab the `deviceID` and `accessToken` values from the Particle Cloud Console.

 ## Testing